 Illinois Marital Settlement Agreements

-Family law attorney Denise Erlich helps couples who are filing an uncontested divorce in DuPage, Will, and Cook County to address various aspects of their financial affairs and create Marital Settlement Agreements.
+Family law attorney Denise Erlich helps couples in Cook, DuPage, Kane, and Will Counties prepare fair and enforceable marital settlement agreements.
 When divorcing spouses can agree on the division of assets and liabilities, and child support and spousal maintenance before they go to court, they can avoid drawn-out, expensive legal battles.

 What Is a Marital Settlement Agreement in an Uncontested Divorce?